Bostigger/php-dsa/README.md

-# Data Structures and Algorithms Repository
+# PHP Data Structures and Algorithms Repository

 ## Introduction
 Welcome to my Data Structures and Algorithms Repository!
 This repository is a comprehensive collection of various data structures and algorithms implemented in [Programming Language].
 It serves as a personal reference and an educational resource for anyone interested in learning more about the fundamental building blocks of computer science and software engineering.